StarterInc/StackGenPRO/README.md

 Starter StackGen PRO is the Professional version of Starter StackGen.

-Starter StackGen PRO adds the following features to the Standard Starter StackGen product:
+Starter StackGen PRO adds these features to the Standard Starter StackGen product:

 ### React Support: Create full stack mobile, web, desktop and VR apps
 - Generate React View component for each Data Model Object